Gaurav-G141/Discord-in-Java/README.md

 -- DATA STORAGE --

-Due to the privacy and respect of the servers I am in, I unfortunately cannot provide an example of what the Data is looked like.
+Due to the privacy and respect of the servers I am in, I unfortunately cannot provide an example of what the saved Message Data looks like.
 Here is, however, a typed up representation
 - Server name (Directory)
   - Channel name (Directory)
     - A collection of .ser files.
 Each one contains at most 10,000 messages, which each message being roughly 100 bytes of data